NOUIY/aws-cdk-guide/v2/pgp-keys.md

 ## Historical keys<a name="pgp-keys-expired"></a>

-These keys may be used to validate releases of the AWS CDK and jsii before 2022\-07\-05\.
+These keys may be used to validate releases of the AWS CDK and jsii before 2022-07-05.

 **Important**
-New keys are created before the previous ones expire\.
-As a result, at any given moment in time, more than one key may be valid\.
-Keys are used to sign artifacts starting the day they are created, so use the more recently\-issued key where keys' validity overlaps\.
+New keys are created before the previous ones expire.
+As a result, at any given moment in time, more than one key may be valid.
+Keys are used to sign artifacts starting the day they are created, so use the more recently-issued key where keys' validity overlaps.

-### AWS CDK OpenPGP key \(2022\-04\-07\)<a name="cdk_pgp_key-2022-04-07-"></a>
+### AWS CDK OpenPGP key (2022-04-07)<a name="cdk-pgp-key-2022-04-07-"></a>

 **Note**
-This key was not used to sign AWS CDK artifacts after 2022\-07\-05\.
+This key was not used to sign AWS CDK artifacts after 2022-07-05.

 |  |  |